 Ingredients (Allergens are listed in capitals)

-MILK, salt, nettle leaves, starter cultures, vegetarian rennet, calcium chloride, penicillium candidum
+MILK, salt, starter cultures, vegetarian rennet, annatto

 | Cookie | Duration | Description |